ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The order MUST match `AggregationJobInitReq.prepare_inits`.
 The media type for `AggregationJobResp` is "application/dap-aggregation-job-resp".

-The Helper may receive multiple copies of a given initalization request due to the retry mechanism specified in {{leader-init}}.
+The Helper may receive multiple copies of a given initialization request due to the retry mechanism specified in {{leader-init}}.
 The Helper MUST verify that subsequent requests have the same `AggregationJobInitReq` value and abort with a client error if they do not.
 It is illegal to rewind or reset the state of an aggregation job.
 If the Helper receives requests to initialize an aggregation job once it has been continued at least once, confirming that the Leader received the Helper's response (see {{agg-continue-flow}}), it MUST abort with a client error.
 For all other duplicate initialization requests, the Helper SHOULD respond as it did for the original `AggregationJobInitReq`.

 #### Input Share Decryption {#input-share-decryption}